ScooloV/bbpedia/docs/matched_play/guide.md

 ## TOURNAMENT RULES

-All games at a Blood Bowl tournament will use the *Blood Bowl Rulebook,* any current supplements or *Spike!
+All games at a Blood Bowl tournament will use the *Blood Bowl Rulebook*, any current supplements or *Spike!
 Journals,* and the most recent versions of the FAQ, Errata and Tier List which can be found at warhammer-community.com.
 All coaches are expected to abide by the following rules:

 **RULESPACK**